tomyitav/graphql-server-typed/readme.md

 node dist\main.js
 ```

+The server will run on port 8080.
+You can change this by editing config file.

 ## Type generation using gql codegen

 ```
 npm generate
 ```

-The server will run on port 8080.
-You can change this by editing config file.
+This will automatically generate types in types.d.ts file!

 ## Project structure